 HERBICIDE APPLICATION TIMING

 Sweetclover is capable of germinating throughout the growing season into fall.
 Herbicides applied in fall will control first year plants that haven’t flowered.
 However, soil residual properties of the herbicide are important to prevent seedling germination the following spring and summer.
-Milestone, Tordon® 22K or Transline specialty herbicides applied in spring or early summer may control both bolting plants (second year growth) and seedlings that can germinate throughout the summer into fall.
+Milestone, Tordon® 22K herbicide, or Transline specialty herbicide applied in spring or early summer may control both bolting plants (second year growth) and seedlings that can germinate throughout the summer into fall.
+Applications made later in summer will control germinating seedlings.
 In prairie plantings, Milestone and Transline would provide more selective control of sweetclover than Tordon 22K.
 Design herbicide selection and application timing to meet management objectives for other desirable broadleaf species on the site and minimize non-target damage.

 Sweetclover abundance can be reduced through integrated management strategies that are designed to encourage native vegetation and limit sweetclover growth and reproduction.
 Integrating late spring to early fall burns, seeding desirable species, mowing and herbicides will help reduce the competitive ability of sweetclover.